devonmastin/rem-sleep/README.md

-# rem_sleep
+# REM Sleep
-assignment using git for bio 5660
+This is the webpage displaying an assignment using git for bio5660.
+It uses a built in data set from ggplot2(msleep).